opensecuritycontroller/opensecuritycontroller.org/plugins/security_mgr_plugin.md

 ### Notifications
 * **Manager Notifications**

 The notification APIs allow OSC to subscribe to receive notifications from the manager for any changes made by the customer or the manager.
-For example, a created/updated policy or an added/modified domain.
+An example would be notification of a created/updated policy or an added/modified domain.
 OSC supports the following subscription types:

  * Notifications over a web socket connection established by OSC.